The Braxtons: 1998–1999: Disbandment

 The Braxtons decided to part ways as a group after lead singer Tamar Braxton left to pursue a solo career with DreamWorks Records in 1999.
 However, the members continued to sing and act in various other projects.
 There was a lot of drama surrounding the situation, which is part of the reason why Towanda went on Starting Over.
 She had caught wind of Tamar's signing of a contract through industry insiders rather than Tamar herself.
 This notably caused tension between the group, due to them planning on doing a second album, with the inclusion of Traci, that time around.
+Tamar revealed in Toni’s Behind The Music Episode that one of reasons the group split was because Trina became pregnant with her second child and Towanda moved back their home state Maryland.